 ** Update: now that I’ve traveled around Asia.
 Looking back I can hardly believe I spent $29 on a hotel for a single night.
 Eventually I’d be finding places of similar caliber for $12 in Vietnam.

 Saving money on my first hotel in Bali

-My first hotel was adequate and at ~$19 USD, cost less than any hotel I’ve ever stayed in.
-It was clean, safe, centrally located, had a pool, and came with free breakfast (choice of banana pancakes, eggs, or an Indonesian rice and noodle mix).
+My first hotel was adequate and at ~$29 USD.
+It cost less than any hotel I’ve ever stayed in.
+It’s clean, safe, centrally located, had a pool, and came with free breakfast (choice of banana pancakes, eggs, or an Indonesian rice and noodle mix).

 Kuta’s a beach town but nobody goes there to just lay in the sun.
 I don’t think I’ve seen more than a dozen people reading on the beach.
 People go to Kuta for the surfing and the Bali party scene with other travelers (half of which are Aussies).

 The new hotel I went to was just built.
 It has a pool and free breakfast like the other place, plus a/c, hot showers with water pressure, and wifi in the room, and features brand new rooms that look like this: